-This chapter will help you to determine how relevant race equality is to a particular procurement project, which should influence how you carry out the further stages that we cover in later chapters.
+This chapter will help you to determine how relevant race equality is to a particular procurement project; your determination should influence how you carry out the further stages, which we cover in later chapters.

 When is race equality a core requirement in a contract?